johnner/tran/README.md

 tran
 ====

-Chrome extension for quick translating with multitran.ru
+Chrome extension for quick translating with multitran.ru (or some other translate engines)

 https://chrome.google.com/webstore/detail/lhjldahfbiadelganmhjiolblffjjgok/